Skye, Foundry, Indigo, Ready, and Tudor share the same underlying structure and functionality. This guide applies to all these templates.

 Author profiles can display in the sidebar, or below the post and Share buttons.
 Use the Author Profile tweak in Site Styles to adjust where it displays, or to hide it.

 Tip: To create a varied visual effect, check the Full Bleed Images, Video, and Gallery tweak.
 Image, Gallery, and Video Blocks will display at the width of the main content area, while all other blocks follow the Content Inset tweak.

-Once you’ve enabled comments, a Leave a Comment link displays at the bottom of the page.
+After you’ve enabled comments, a Leave a Comment link displays at the bottom of the page.
 Click the link to reveal the comment box.
-To learn about comment settings and options, visit Managing comments.
+To learn about comment settings and options, visit Managing comments and Simple Likes.

 A progress pie tells visitors how far into the post they are.
 The progress pie appears in the bottom-left corner as you scroll.